skayvanfar/cheetah/README.md

-# Cheetah
+# Cheetah Download Manager
 Cheetah is a Free Fast Downloader built using java with a Swing rich-client user interface.

 # Features
 * Downloading files in any format
 * Http, Https Support for now
-* Categorize files by they're type
+* Categorize files by their type
 * Pause ability
 * create many connection for download default 8 connection
-* ReDownload ability
+* Redownload ability
-* ReJoin ability
+* Rejoin ability
 * Themes

 # Screenshot